Category Archives: Nostalgia reviews

 [A]sked whether he had ever been convicted of a crime, Guthrie mentioned the littering incident, and learned that incident was bureaucratically indistinguishable from a violent felony… In Guthrie’s words, they wanted “to know if I’m moral enough to join the Army – burn women, kids, houses and villages – after bein’ a litterbug.”
 (E.A.)

-Or as I noted in Alice’s Restaurant, in that song “Arlo Guthrie turned a patently absurd situation into a timeless classic.”
+Or as I noted before, in that song “Arlo Guthrie turned a patently absurd situation into a timeless classic.”
 Which brings us back to the challenges raised by a Trump presidency.
+To many this last election presents many Americans with a “patently absurd situation.”
+But it could also present both a challenge and an opportunity.
+Or in the immortal words of Joe Biden (at left):

 “Calling it an opportunity is a little like saying: ‘I’ve been dropped in the water that is shark-infested.
 But you know, it’s an opportunity.
 If I make it to shore, I will set a world’s record.
 No one has ever done this before.”*

+But we digress… We were talking about the Alice’s Restaurant Massacree and other such blasts from the past.
+Which brings up another point that I made in Alice … Revisited, that for many folks – those good old days weren’t so good.
 Or – to put it another way – there always seems to be a significant segment of Americans who keep wanting to drag us back into the past.
 And that’s true even though for many people, “those good old days weren’t so good.”

 So it seems to me the slogan “Make America Great Again” carries an implied proviso: “That is, ‘great’ for the people who did have it made back in the good old days.”
+But just for kicks, how about this slogan instead: Make America Better!

 As in, make America better for all those people who didn’t have it so good back in those “good old days.”
 Or for that matter, those people who don’t have it so good right now.
 And how about working to Make America Better by fulfilling that promise on the Statue Of Liberty: